libertypi/queersmission/README.md

 *Queer's mission… is to help Transmission.*

 **Queersmission** is a [custom script](https://github.com/transmission/transmission/blob/main/docs/Scripts.md) for the [Transmission](https://transmissionbt.com/) BitTorrent client.
+It was primarily designed for users of **Private Torrent (PT) trackers** or those who need to maintain a good upload ratio.
 It maintains a dedicated **seeding space** and copies completed downloads to user-chosen destinations.
-This keeps sharing alive even if you delete your personal copy — ideal for Private Torrent (PT) users who must maintain ratio.
+This keeps sharing alive even if you delete your personal copy.

 > **Runtime:** Python 3.8+
 > **Target:** transmission-daemon with RPC enabled

 ## Features

-- **Smart storage management** — Enforces `seed-dir` quotas/reserves and removes the least valuable finished torrents first.
+- **Smart storage management** — Enforces `seed-dir` quotas/reserves and removes the least valuable finished torrents when necessary.
+Maintains a healthy swarm and your seeding ratio.
+- **Public torrent upload limiting** — Limit upload speed for public torrents, and remove them when they finish.
-- **Smart categorization** — Classifies to `movies`, `tv-shows`, `music`, `av`, or `default`.
-Uses sophisticated regular expressions powered by [regen](https://github.com/libertypi/regen) and large real-world data.
+- **Smart categorization** — Automatically classifies torrents to `movies`, `tv-shows`, `music`, `av`, or `default`, and copies them to corresponding destinations after download.
+Powered by [regen](https://github.com/libertypi/regen) and large real-world data.
 - **Shallow copy (CoW)** — On CoW filesystems (e.g., Btrfs), copies are instant and space-efficient.

 ## How it runs